 The idea behind the Fragment tables was to play on some kind of imperfection since they appear to be made from existing cut-out pieces, hence their uneven non-geometrical shapes.
-Pieces which have been found - fragments of terrazzo, stone or wood which one might stumble across when walking into a workshop where unused fragments or stone boards are left lying against a wall.
+Pieces that have been found - fragments of terrazzo, stone or wood which one might stumble across when walking into a workshop where unused fragments or stone boards are left lying against a wall.

 The same can be said of their metal structures since they are all slightly different and again it appears as if existing metal structures have been used to create makeshift tables.